The MegaDrive/Genesis joystick work in a way very similar to the MSX

 This is the pinout of the MegaDrive joystick

-As in the MSX, virtually every pin ha a button assigned that connects it to ground when pressed, but the difference is that on the MegaDrive joystick the buttons A, B, C and Start uses shared pins.
-Using a multiplexer the button you want to read can be selected.
+As in the MSX, virtually every pin has a button assigned that sets the respective output to 0 when pressed, but the difference is that on the MegaDrive joystick the buttons A, B, C and Start use shared pins.
+A multiplexer selects the set of button you want to read.
 For example, to read the state of the button A, you must set pin 7 to 0 (ground) from the console (MSX in our case) and read the pin 6, to read the status of the B button will set the pin 7 to 1 and read the value of pin 6.
 Ditto for the Start and C buttons using the pin 9 instead of 6.
 When the pin 7 for the multiplexer is set to 0 (ground), the pins 1 and 2 will be set to 0 and will not show the status of the directional buttons up and down.

 The 6-button joystik is a bit more complex, we have 4 more buttons: X, Y, Z and Mode using the same connector, as it should be compatible with the 3-button joystick.
 To obtain the status of the new buttons have to send a sequence of 3 ones to the multiplexer, so we have to quickly change the state of pin 7 this way: 010101.
 Doing so will show the status of X, Y, Z and Mode buttons on pins 3, 2, 1 and 4 respectively.
 Before sending the last 1, when the multiplexer is set to 0 the joystick will return zero on pins 1, 2, 3 and 4, and this will tell you whether this is a 6-button control.
 To have the joystick showing the state of the normal buttons again, just reset the multiplexer to zero.
 Anyway it will return itself after a certain time (less than a 1/60s I think, although I'm not sure).

 This is the pinout of the MSX joystick port: